من داخل الكتاب

 عبارات ومصطلحات مألوفة

-according army become bridge British brothers Buddhists called carried century chief Chinese common completed construction crops cultivation cultural death district Dogra economic equal existence fact father feet females fields force four Gilgit given gompa Government Gyalpo hand head hill husband important India Indus Jammu Kargil Kashmir kind king labour Ladakh Lama land later living Maharaja males March marriage married matter monasteries month Moorcroft mountains Muslims Namgyal nature offer parents pass person phasphun political population position possible present Ranjit region relations religious remained Report represented respectively river road route rule ruler side Singh situation social status supply taken territory Tibet Tibetan trade usually valley various village whole wife women Zorawar
+according army become bridge British brothers Buddhists called carried century chief Chinese common completed construction crops cultivation cultural death district Dogra economic equal existence fact father feet females fields force four Gilgit given gompa Government Gyalpo hand head hill husband important India Indus Jammu Kargil Kashmir kind king labour Ladakh Lama land later living Maharaja major males March marriage married matter monasteries month Moorcroft mountains Muslims Namgyal nature offer parents pass person phasphun political population position possible present Ranjit region relations religious remained Report represented respectively river road rule ruler side Singh situation social status supply taken territory Tibet Tibetan trade usually valley various village whole wife women Zorawar